 \subsection{Application at Neutrino Oscillation Experiments}

-In long-baseline neutrino experiments, performing measurements at multiple time intervals is impractical, as the neutrino detection location is fixed.
+In long-baseline neutrino experiments, performing measurements at multiple time intervals is impractical, as the distance from the neutrino source to the neutrino detector is fixed.
 However, special relativity allows us to circumnavigate this issue, as a particle of mass $m$ evolving for a proper time $\Delta\tau$ is associated, in the lab frame, to an interval $\Delta t = (\Delta\tau/m) E$, where $E$ is its energy.
 Thus, the evolution of the system depends only on the ratio $\Delta t/E$, and varying the neutrino energy at a fixed baseline effectively emulates measurements at different times.
 For constructing the simplest LG measure $K_3$, we therefore map~\cite{Formaggio:2016cuh, Chattopadhyay:2023xwr}

 where $\Delta t_{ij} \equiv t_j -t_i$, and $E_{21}$, $E_{32}$, and $E_{31}$ are proxy neutrino energies chosen to satisfy

 In what follows, we refer to each viable combination of such 3 energies as an energy triplet.
 Eq.~(\ref{eq:energy_relation}) arises because the three relevant time intervals must also obey the relation